Tipoca/scaml/docs/SCAML_ERRORS.md

 ## 310 Entry point typing error

-One of the entry points failed to type.
+One of the entry points failed to type to make a program valid as a smart contract.

+### Reason

 Several conditions must hold:

 * The entry points in a contract must have the form:
   `(param, storage) SCaml.entry` for some type `param` and `storage`,